frovedis/frovedis/doc/manual/python/ml/gaussian_mixture.md

 _**weights\_init**_: An unused parameter.
 (Default: None)
 _**means\_init**_: An unused parameter.
 (Default: None)
 _**precisions\_init**_: An unused parameter.
 (Default: None)
-_**random\_state**_: An integer, float parameter or a RandomState instance that controls the random seed given to the method chosen to initialize the parameters.
+_**random\_state**_: An integer, float parameter that controls the random seed given to the method chosen to initialize the parameters.
+It does not support RandomState instance.
 (Default: None)
 If it is None (not specified explicitly) or a RandomState instance, it will be set as 0.
 _**warm\_start**_: An unused parameter.
 (Default: False)
 **_verbose_**: An integer parameter specifying the log level to use.
 Its value is set as 0